PySimpleSQL/pysimplesql/README.md

 ## Basic Concepts
 **pysimplesql** borrows on common concepts in other database front-end applications such as LibreOffice or MS Access.
-The basic concept revolves around Forms, which are invisible containers that connect to an underlying database, andrefs #74 Queries, which use SQL to access the tables within the database.
+The basic concept revolves around Forms, which are invisible containers that connect to an underlying database, and Queries, which use SQL to access the tables within the database.
 Forms in **pysimplesql** are very flexible in that multiple forms (and their underlying databases and tables) can be bound to the same PySimpleGUI™ Window.
 This allows for a tremendous amount of flexibility in your projects.
 Binding a **pysimplesql** Form to a PySimpleGUI™ Window is very easy, and automatically binds Elements of the Window to records in your own database.
 Be sure to check out the